What is NAS?

-In addition, MultCloud supports a variety of cloud drives and file transfer protocols, including Google Drive, G Suite, Dropbox, Dropbox for Business, OneDrive, OneDrive for Business, MEGA, pCloud, FTP and WebDav.
+In addition, MultCloud supports a variety of cloud drives and file transfer protocols, including Google Drive, iCloud Drive, Dropbox, Dropbox for Business, OneDrive, OneDrive for Business, MEGA, pCloud, FTP, and WebDAV.
 Of course, it also includes NAS.

 Compared with Synology Sync, MultCloud has the following advantages:

-- Scheduled backup: MultCloud supports setting a specifc time to automatically backup NAS data to Google Drive.
+- Scheduled backup: MultCloud supports setting a specific time to automatically backup NAS data to Google Drive.